shrom59/qemu-snapshot/README.md

 This how the script works :

--Shutdown the Vms normally using "virsh shutdown" command (prefixed by sudo in my case).
+Shutdown the Vms normally using "virsh shutdown" command (prefixed by sudo in my case).
 It will loop evry 5 second until the VM is not down.
--Find the xml file used by libvirt and create a dump of it -Find all the disk of this Vms and store it into an array.
+Find the xml file used by libvirt and create a dump of it Find all the disk of this Vms and store it into an array.
--Create a snapshots of each disks.
+Create a snapshots of each disks.
--Convert the disk into the destination file, this tricks will thrink the disk.
+Convert the disk into the destination file, this tricks will thrink the disk.
 By default a thin provissionning is used when a virtual disk is created.
 This way only the real used space will be stored
--Delete the snapshot.
+Delete the snapshot.